xxfoundation/elixxir-server/README.md

     # Path to the self-signed TLS certificate for the Scheduling server.
     # Expects PEM format.
 (Required)
     cert: "/opt/xxnetwork/cred/scheduling-cert.crt"
-  # IP Address of the Scheduling server, provided by xx network.
+  # Partial IP Address of the network, provided by xx network.
 (Required)
   address: ""

 metrics: